 If you vomit after taking avapritinib, do not take another dose.
 Continue your regular dosing schedule.

-Your doctor may decrease your avapritinib dose or stop your treatment depending on how well the medication works for you and if you experience any side effects.
+Your doctor may decrease your avapritinib dose or temporarily or permanently stop your treatment depending on how well the medication works for you and if you experience any side effects.
 Be sure to tell your doctor how you are feeling during your treatment with avapritinib.
 Do not stop taking avapritinib without talking to your doctor.